VadymMakohon/NEAT-Flappy-Bird/README.md

 This repository is for educational purposes only and has an MIT License

-### Show your support
+### ⭐ Show Your Support

-Give a ⭐ if you like these projects!
+If you like this project, give it a ⭐ on GitHub!
+Your support means a lot. 😊

-# Contributors
+## 👤Contributor

 - [Vadym Makohon](https://github.com/VadymMakohon)